yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/04-data-modeling-and-binary/LAB.md

 ## Testing
 * Use BDD `describe` and `test` methods to define discriptive tests and increase readablity
 * Each `test` callback should aim to test a small well defined feature of a function
-* Write tests to ensure each behaves correctly with valid and invalud inputs
+* Write tests to ensure each function behaves correctly with valid and invalud inputs
 * The CLI should be tested without using `child_process` or any equivilant third party librarys

 ##  Documentation